Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Polynesian Village → Magic Kingdom

-Quick answer: Polynesian to Magic Kingdom has three modes when everything is running — monorail (8-14 minutes outbound, 13-18 minutes return because of the Resort loop direction), direct boat launch (8-12 minute ride plus 5-10 minute wait), and a paved walking path via Grand Floridian (about 25-32 minutes, 1.4 miles).
+Quick answer: Polynesian to Magic Kingdom has three modes — monorail (8-14 minutes outbound, 13-18 minutes return because of the Resort loop direction), a direct boat launch (8-12 minute ride plus 5-10 minute wait), or a walk of about 25-32 minutes via Grand Floridian (~1.4 mi).
+There's no bus from this monorail resort.
 Monorail is fastest in the morning.
-The boat — when it's running — is often the fastest way home after fireworks, because it skips the Resort loop's long return.
+The boat is often the fastest way home after fireworks, because it skips the Resort loop's long return.
+The walk became possible again when the Polynesian → Grand Floridian walkway reopened in December 2024.

-This guide covers each option, the outbound-vs-return asymmetry, and the boat-vs-monorail call at park close.
+This guide covers all three options, the outbound-vs-return asymmetry, and the boat-vs-monorail call at park close.

 The Quick Answer